Email powers modern business and life - but it's not as secure as most people assume.

 Email revoke lets you block access to a message after it's been sent - an essential feature if an email goes to the wrong person.

-In my experience working with regulated organisations, revoke capabilities can be vital for preventing data breaches and avoiding reputational and financial damage.
+For regulated organisations, revoke capabilities can be vital for containing data breaches and limiting reputational and financial damage.

 Unlike traditional email recall, which can be unreliable, modern secure email platforms offer full access management - including the ability to revoke even after the message is opened.